Skip to Main text

 Mental health support from supervisor

 Seminars are held for section heads to explain ways to provide mental health support for subordinates.
-The Nitto Group also conducts stress checks mandated by the Industrial Safety and Health Act.
+The Nitto Group also conducts stress checks based on the Industrial Safety and Health Act, and it has adopted the New Brief Job Stress Questionnaire (with 80 questions).
 The results of these stress checks inform each workplace to promote improvement activities – when analysis results are returned, group-wide briefings are held to improve the self-assessment skills of section heads.

 Measures to prevent long working hours

+From FY2024 onward, we have shortened the annual working hours company-wide by increasing the number of days off.
 To help ensure appropriate working hours, a system using office entry/exit logs and computer logs has been introduced.
 All employees receive an e-learning course on working hours to promote a better understanding of working hours and attendance management.
+If employees exceed a set number of working hours, we hold a questionnaire to check their fatigue level and we carry out health management activities.
+Sites organize various measures, such as establishing days with no overtime or implementing “lights-out campaigns” whereby all the office lighting is shut off at the end of regular working hours.

 Employee engagement survey